-- The frequency (f) in Hertz, is the inverse of the period (T).
+- Hertz's frequency (f) is the inverse of the period (T).

 Let's have a look at the illustration of a PWM signal:

-As for the scale of time, a PWM frequency chosen for controlling a motor can vary (very) roughly between some Hertz to some kilo-Hertz.
+As for the time scale, a PWM frequency chosen for controlling a motor can vary (very) roughly between some Hertz and some kilo-Hertz.
 Applying the last formula, it means that for a PWM frequency of f = 10 kHz, we have a period of T = 1/10,000 = 0.0001 s.
 So in that example, every pulse lasts less than 0.1 milliseconds.
-That’s not much.
+That's not much.

 When generating a PWM signal, it will only be defined by its frequency, in Hertz and its duty cycle, in % of the period.

 You can use various electronic components to make a circuit that provides a PWM signal, but you will find it easier with a microcontroller.
-The microcontroller carries a tiny internal clock that basically paces the system according to its frequency.
-It’s called a clock.
+The microcontroller carries a tiny internal clock that paces the system according to its frequency.
+It's called a clock.
 How original.
-And still inside, they are some other clocks — this time they are called timers — which can be used for generating the PWM signal.
+And still, inside, they are some other clocks — this time, they are called timers — which can generate the PWM signal.

 While writing a program for your microcontroller, you can choose the specs of your PWM: frequency and duty cycle.
-The amplitude is defined by the voltage inside the microproc, it’s an HIGH value.
+The voltage inside the microprocessor defines the amplitude.
+It's a HIGH value.

-At the end, the PWM will get out from an output pin of your microcontroller, and, if you are using a developing board from one of its output pin.
+In the end, the PWM will get out from an output pin of your microcontroller and, if you are using a developing board from one of its output pins.

 How does PWM works on motors?